NeuralCoder3/synthesis_comparison/sort_comparison/ReadMe.md

 ![](result.png)

 In conclusion, alphadev is quite good and leads the benchmarks.
-`cassioneri 15 v2` is also very fast but does not work on negative numbers.
+`cassioneri 15 v2` is also very fast but does not work on negative numbers (both `cassioneri 15` and `cassioneri 15 v2` do assume non-negative numbers).

 The manual branchless approach (shown below) is competitive to the other implementations (with a slight slowdown compared to alphadev depending on the benchmark).
 The std sort is surprisingly bad which might be due to an overhead (that would need partial evaluation to be resolved).